ARTIST

 Mayim Stiller

-Mayim Stiller, originally from Seattle Washington, started his dance training doing salsa, hip hop, and some ballroom/vaudeville at the age of eight.
+Mayim Stiller, originally from Seattle, Washington, started his dance training doing salsa, hip hop, and ballroom/vaudeville at the age of eight.
 His formal ballet training began at age 11 with Oregon Ballet Academy under the direction of John Grensback.
-He continued his training on scholarships at Pacific Northwest Ballet (PNB) and the School of American Ballet (SAB), where he performed with the company at PNB and performed the lead role in Faust at the end of the year workshop at Lincoln Center for SAB.
+He continued his training on scholarship at Pacific Northwest Ballet and also performed alongside the professional company.
+While on scholarship at the School of American Ballet, Stiller performed the lead role in Faust at the end of year workshop at Lincoln Center.

 Stiller began his professional career with Los Angeles Ballet where he danced for three seasons.
 He then joined Ballet San Antonio in 2016 as a corps de ballet member and was promoted to soloist in 2017.
-He has also guested with Alberta Ballet.
-In 2020, Stiller joined Oklahoma City Ballet as a corps de ballet member.
+He has performed guest roles with Alberta Ballet and in 2020 joined Oklahoma City Ballet as a corp de ballet member.